jeffreysorgen/golf-club-sensors/activity.md

 - Determine whether to open new _golf-swing-steps.md_ to describe building process.
 This is out of the idea stage, and is now in the execution stage.

-#
-#### Future next steps:
-* Repeat EdX course material, do all TinyML assignments again
-  - Include Jupyter Notebooks, Python, C++ (the h files, c files and others)
-  - **Fully utilize GitHub features and functionality**

-###
-* Create new repository "hello-world-arduino" for book exercise (sine function)
-* Determine whether to use GitHub Desktop and/or BASH
-* Continue recording progress in THIS page
-  - Accomplishments or Highlights likely to be ANOTHER page
-  - What are GISTS ?
-* Jot down ideas for other projects here
-  * wind turbine ( Is the most popular product TinyML or IoT? )
-  * Continue to flesh out golf swing idea, [_here_](golf-swing-idea.md)
-* Prototyping with KiCad, OSHPARK, and more
-* Determine whether to keep the TEST site called _jdsgithubpages_
-* Determine whether my **GitHub Page** should be redirected to here from **tech**.jeffreysorgen.com
-  - Enable blogging somehow, with or without repositories, to publicly document actions taken
-* Determine physical nature of MCU board form factor and its protection from damage
-* Determine whether learning SmartPhone App Development is necessary
-* Not Needed: GIF of photos of certs, book, Arduino board, etc (not yet)
-* Not Needed: **Wiki**